Northwestern Air Flight 738: Investigation

 The Transportation Safety Board of Canada sent a team, which included lead investigator Jeremy Warkentin to investigate the cause of the crash.
 Although the aircraft was not equipped with a full flight data recorder, the cockpit voice recorder was recovered.

-A preliminary report was released sometime in March 2024, which confirmed what was known and revealed what the conditions were at the time the accident aircraft attempted to takeoff.

 The Transportation Safety Board of Canada (TSB) classified the investigation as Class 2, indicating a complex investigation with an expected duration of up to 600 days.
-The investigation team has conducted multiple interviews, analyzed good-quality CVR data, and reviewed CCTV footage from fuelling, passenger loading, and departure.
+The investigation team has conducted multiple interviews, analyzed good-quality FDR data, and reviewed CCTV footage from fuelling, passenger loading, and departure.
 Examination of the engines and propellers revealed no anomalies, and aircraft performance analysis determined that snow on critical surfaces did not negatively affect performance.
-The investigation is currently focusing on human performance and decision-making elements.
-The TSB is in the report-writing phase, with an initial draft under internal review, and no safety communications have been issued as of January 2025.
-A final report will be released upon completion of the investigation.
+A preliminary report was released sometime in March 2024.

+Final report

+On March 5, 2026, the TSB released the final report.
+They determined after one of the landing gear had failed to retract, the crew reduced power to the engines to reduce the airspeed and allow the gear to retract.
+During this process, they were preoccupied with the gear indications and did not notice the loss of altitude that came from the decreased power.